-Christina Hioureas is a counsel in the firm's International Litigation & Arbitration practice and chair of the firm's United Nations practice group.
+Christina Hioureas is chair of the firm’s United Nations practice group and a partner in the firm's International Litigation & Arbitration practice.
 Christina represents States, private and State-owned entities, and individuals on international disputes and public international law matters and advises States on matters before the United Nations and its bodies.
 She also serves as arbitrator in international commercial disputes.

-- Advises States on matters before the United Nations and its bodies and represents States in proceedings before the International Court of Justice.
+- As counsel to States on matters before the United Nations and in proceedings before regional human rights tribunals and the International Court of Justice.

-- Represents States in claims before U.S. courts under the Foreign Sovereign Immunities Act and represents individuals in claims under the Alien Tort Statute
+- As counsel in claims before U.S. courts under the Alien Tort Statute, Torture Victim Protection Act, Foreign Sovereign Immunities Act, and sanctions regimes.